Canadian ex-diplomat's espionage trial in China ends, verdict due later

 ‘SOLIDARITY’

 “We are here to show solidarity.
-Arbitrary detention is not the way,” another diplomat told Reuters, declining to be named as she was not authorized to speak on the record about the trial.
+Arbitrary detention is not the way,” a diplomat told Reuters, declining to be named as she was not authorized to speak on the record about the trial.

 The Canadian side had assembled a group of diplomats to “point fingers” and was “wantonly interfering in China’s judicial sovereignty”, said Chinese Foreign Ministry spokeswoman Hua Chunying.